BeaverLodge/angular-cordova-mobile-prefab/README.md

 # Getting started

 Fork this repo and clone it locally.
+If you are a developer start at [Development Environment Setup][].

 Read through the documents listed above.
 [Meetings and Process][] outlines some meetings and legwork you probably want to get started on first.
 [Development Environment Setup][] and [Application Description][] is a good place to start to get a grip on the technical details.